carpentries/carpentries.org-archive/_posts/2020/05/2020-15-29-south-africa-online-workshop.md

 **What did we do**:

-- kept video off to save bandwidth (resulted in 100-200MB of data usage per hour)
+- Kept video off to save bandwidth (resulted in 100-200MB of data usage per hour)
 - [Online stickies](https://pinup.com/) for feedback after each session
 - 10 minute break for every 50 minutes taught
-- used [Zooms' non-verbal feedback functions](https://support.zoom.us/hc/en-us/articles/115001286183-Nonverbal-Feedback-During-Meetings) for red and green stickies
+- Used [Zooms' non-verbal feedback functions](https://support.zoom.us/hc/en-us/articles/115001286183-Nonverbal-Feedback-During-Meetings) for red and green stickies
 - Zoom chat and a collaborative document (Google Documents since the Etherpad was down) to ask questions and communicate with
 - Small number of learners
 - Breakout rooms for support
-- Arranging a screen to view both Zoom and the application together, if a second screen was not accessible
+- Arranged learner screens to view both Zoom and the application together, if a second screen was not accessible
 - A lot of interrupting - since the instructor was not able to see the chat, hands raised or red/green stickies most of the time
 - Technical instructor (certified Carpentries Instructor) running the Zoom room.
 A tablet allowed the technical instructor to have a 'learner' view